jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

 3. Install PHP
 4. Install NGINX
 5. Modify nginx.conf
+6. download wordpress folder.
+If we can successfully browse wordpress config page, we achieve the goal.

 ## Should I use bundled services similar with MAMP?
 Better not.
 With those services, it's difficult to update mysql, php, nginx individually.